Anatolt/vacancies_names/readme.md

 - `debug/screenshots/`: Contains PNG screenshots of the job pages

 Each file is named with a timestamp, job ID (when available), and attempt number to help with troubleshooting.
 These files can be extremely useful when debugging parsing issues and understanding why certain job details might not be extracted correctly.

+## Authentication Management

+The script uses a few strategies to handle LinkedIn authentication:

+1. Tries to load authentication data from `linkedin_auth.json` if it exists and is valid
+2. Validates saved auth state before using it to ensure it contains essential LinkedIn cookies
+3. If authentication fails or `--force-login` is specified, performs a new login
+4. Saves authentication state after successful login for future use
+5. Properly handles cases when the browser is closed during authentication